 The Center for Security Research and Education (CSRE) at Penn State offers grants to support:

-- Interdisciplinary, collaborative research efforts advancing our understanding of or addressing the broad range of security challenges confronting society;
+- Interdisciplinary research efforts addressing the broad range of security challenges confronting society;

 - Educational activities designed to enhance understanding of the broad range of security challenges confronting society.

 CSRE grant applications may be submitted by Penn State faculty and researchers.

 - Level 1 Grants, which may be awarded by the CSRE director in amounts not to exceed $1,000.
 Level 1 grant proposals may be submitted on a rolling basis throughout the year.

 - Level 2 Grants, which may be awarded by the Selection Committee in amounts not to exceed $15,000.
 Level 2 grants are awarded twice annually per the schedule below.

 The size of the grant will be determined by the scope of the proposed activities and budget, and by scope of the proposing team (collaborative grants involving participants from multiple colleges or institutes are likely to receive larger grants than if participants are in the same department, or are single PIs).
 Expenditures of grants may begin immediately upon receipt and awarded funds must be used within one year of the date of the initial grant.

 Applicants may seek funding to address the threats currently facing individuals, families, physical and electronic infrastructure, food and water supplies, public health, the natural environment, as well as the implications of society’s responses to these threats on economic well-being, civil liberties, and culture.
 Preference will be given to proposals that: